Coding4NUS/tp/docs/UserGuide.md

 ### Grade assignment: `gradeassignment` (`gradea`)

-Grades an assignment for people in the current group.
+Grades an assignment for students in the current group.

 Format:
 * `gradeassignment a/ASSIGNMENT_NAME i/INDEX_EXPRESSION gr/GRADE`